StephenDRoberts/scheduler_python/README.md

   below).
 * Tasks can't be stopped/started unless it's the end of a shift.
 Because of this, collectors cannot process a task before another scheduled task unless it can be completed.
+* Assumed max amount of tasks any employee can pick up is 4.
+In reality it is probably more like 3 if an employee picks up a partial task first, then completes a full task, and then finishes by partially completing a 3rd.
+This was put in to avoid any unnecessary calculation when it's thought no employee can't pick up the task.

 #### Issues with the algorithm